msjimc/AgileStructure/guide/README.md

 Figure 15

 When redrawn using the CIGAR string to identify insertions and deletions, their presence becomes apparent.
-For example in Figure 16 the large deletion spanning 1,495,000 bp to 1,534,000 bp of chromosome 1 and the insertion at 1,586,000 bp (above the cursor) are easily identified.
+For example in Figure 16 the large 39 kb deletion spanning 1,495,000 bp to 1,534,000 bp of chromosome 1 and the insertion at 1,586,000 bp (above the cursor) are easily identified, as a series of broken read alignments linked by a pale grey line..

 ![Figure 16](images/figureB.jpg)